-U10b Fast method for generating mock line intensity maps based on hydrodynamical simulations
+U12a Fast semi-analytical method for generating mock line intensity maps

-Rui Lan Zhang, Kana Moriwaki (UTokyo)
+Rui Lan Zhang, Kana Moriwaki (UTokyo), Ken Osato (Chiba University)

 Large-scale structure provides information that allows us to constrain the cosmological model.
 For accurate constraints to be obtained, large volumes need to be mapped to reduce cosmic variance.
 In contrast to galaxy surveys which detect individual galaxies, line intensity mapping measures the emission of spectral lines from many sources collectively, thus providing a much faster way to map the universe.
 Its ability to detect contributions from faint galaxies undetected in galaxy surveys also means that deeper redshifts can be probed.
 In order to analyse the intensity mapping observations, it is necessary to generate many independent realisations of mock intensity maps to evaluate statistical uncertainties and systematic errors.